Steven Kwan Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings (2022)

-- The Athletics pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Athletics pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.
+- The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.

-- Athletics pitchers combined to surrender 195 total home runs at a clip of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).

-- Kaprielian will take the mound to start for the Athletics, his first this season.
+- Sears will make his first start of the season for the Athletics.

-- The 29-year-old righty last appeared Sunday, Oct.
-2 against the Seattle Mariners, when he started and went six scoreless innings.
+- When he last appeared on Saturday, Oct.
+1, the 27-year-old southpaw threw in relief and went six scoreless innings against the Seattle Mariners.

 © 2023 Data Skrive.
 All rights reserved.